VLucet/landchange-connectivity-monteregie/ReadMe.md

 ##### 3\.
 Run the Docker image

-Once the image is downloaded, you can run it in a container.
-Multiple options are possible.
+Once the image is downloaded, you can run it in a container. **Two options are available**.
 For simulation code, it is important to increase the access to shared memory for the container with the option `--shm-size` (give as much as you can afford, I usually use `50G`).

-  - **Run docker image interactively** (`docker run [options] vlucet/land_con_monteregie:3.6.2-1 /bin/bash && cd
+  - **Run docker image interactively *(recommended)* ** (`docker run [options] vlucet/land_con_monteregie:3.6.2-1 /bin/bash && cd
     ~/land_con_monteregie`), executing a command that starts bash and move to the repo directory (`/bin/bash && cd ~/land_con_monteregie`), with options to run an interactive terminal